 - 3.7.4.2 The IRB reviews all proposed research projects involving human subjects.
 Thesis and dissertation topics dealing with human subjects must be submitted to the IRBs following colloquium approval.
 The IRBs must assure: the rights of subjects are protected, adequate and informed consent of the participant is obtained, participation is voluntary, and any possible benefit of research is commensurate with the risks involved.
 Approval must be obtained prior to data collection, and will not be granted retroactively.
 The Dissertation Chair co-signs the IRB application and is responsible for supervision. - 3.7.4.3 Within Social Work, faculty can offer a preliminary screen of the IRB proposal before it goes to the University IRB Committee.
 Contact the Ph.D.
 Director for further information. - 3.7.5 Program of Study: The Supervisory Committee must approve an official Program of Study (POS) for the candidate at least one semester prior to the planned dissertation defense.
 After a successful proposal presentation, the Ph.D.
-Department will submit the POS via CIS to the Graduate Records office for electronic approval by all members of the Committee and by the Dean of the Graduate School. - 3.7.6 Oral Dissertation Defense: Before final approval of the dissertation, the candidate's Supervisory Committee shall conduct an oral examination at which time the candidate must satisfactorily defend the dissertation. - 3.7.6.1 The Oral Defense is a 30-to-40-minute conference-style presentation to the Ph.D.
-Director and the candidate's Supervisory Committee.
+Department will submit the POS via CIS to the Graduate Records office for electronic approval by all members of the Committee and by the Dean of the Graduate School. - 3.7.6 Oral Dissertation Defense: Before final approval of the dissertation, the candidate's Supervisory Committee shall conduct an oral examination at which time the candidate must satisfactorily defend the dissertation.
+The Supervisory Committee Chair should notify the PhD Program Coordinator to assist with scheduling the dissertation defense. - 3.7.6.1 The Oral Defense is a 30-to-40-minute conference-style presentation to the Ph.D.
+Director and the candidate's Supervisory Committee; members of the community may attend as well.
 The presentation is graded using criteria of pass, conditional pass, or fail.
 The presentation is intended to be a summary of the candidate's dissertation.
-The formal presentation is followed by a question and answer period with the candidate's Committee, faculty members, and interested guests. - 3.7.6.2 This final oral examination should be passed early in the semester (i.e. before the semester break) in which the candidate wishes to graduate.
-The Dissertation Defense will be scheduled after the student has received and addressed feedback from all committee members, and they have given written approval to move ahead with the defense.
+The formal presentation is followed by a question and answer period with the candidate's Committee, faculty members, and interested guests.

+- 3.7.6.2 The Dissertation Defense will be scheduled after the student has received and addressed feedback from all committee members, and they have given written approval to move ahead with the defense.
 The student and Supervisory Committee Chair are responsible for ensuring that adequate time has been allowed to complete this review process prior to scheduling the defense.
-Candidates should find a date and time convenient for all committee members and the Program Director before scheduling a room for the dissertation defense.
 Students anticipating scheduling a defense in the second half of the semester must allow greater time for review, due to increased faculty obligations.
 Because some faculty members work on a 9-month calendar, candidates should usually not plan to defend their dissertations during the summer. - 3.7.6.3 After all committee members approve the revised document, the dissertation defense date can be scheduled.
 At least four weeks before the Defense, the candidate should submit a fully revised and approved review copy of the dissertation to the Committee Chair and all committee members, and at least two weeks before the examination date, the Ph.D.
 Program Director should receive review copies.
 Review copies should be polished fully completed, final products.
 "Fully revised" means that the student has received feedback from each committee member, has addressed the feedback, and the committee members have read and approved the revisions.
 "Polished" means that the document needs no more than very minor copyediting.
 Candidates are expected to receive and incorporate feedback from each Committee member in the review copy before the Defense.
 A candidate may be asked to make changes in the dissertation, postpone a defense, schedule a second defense, or complete changes to the satisfaction of the Committee Chair and/or committee members.